 - Sexual harassment incident report

-this can provide you with examples on the types of information to include.
+This can provide you with examples of the types of information to include.

 If you are being sexually harassed by either the general manager or a direct supervisor, determine who they report to and go to that person.
 If the owner of a fitness center is harassing you, write everything down, call the police and find an attorney.
 Most importantly, quit.
 Do not continue to stay in the abusive situation.